hikoworks/hikolang/doc/error_handling.md

     if a < 0 {
         trap bound_error
     }
-    return a;
+    return a
 }
 ```

-The `trap` statement can be used without an argument when used inside
+The `trap` statement may be used without an argument when used inside
 a `catch` block, to trap the current error.

 ```